FancyHatCat/lancer-briefings/public/pilots/sequence.md

 Collective.
 Inexperienced with unshackling/cascade.
 No indication that he has cycled NHP HOMA since fragment acquisition.

 Within the dynamics of the group, he fell into the role of "Team Mom."
-Which is perfect, means I get to babysit less and smoke more.
+Which is perfect, I get to babysit less and smoke more.